joey101937/JEngine/README.md

 Tick runs every game 'tick', a number of times per second equal to the TPS (ticks per second), settable in the options menu.
 Tick is used to update logical computations.
 When overriding tick, you should generally first call super.tick, which maintains the variable that counts ticks as well as the updateLocation method.

 **render(Graphics2D g)**
 Render is run *every frame* and should be used to draw things to the scene.
 Generally you do not need to override this method unless you know what you are doing.
 Avoid adding complex logic checks to this as it runs very often and is not set to run in consistant intervals.
+If you do want to override this, remember that graphics transforms may be used so you will want to call the .create method on the graphics object you get.
+This will create a copy of the graphics object that you can safely trasform/rotate without effecting other rendering that may be happening elsewhere.

 **updateLocation()**
 Update location adjusts the object's location based on its velocity.
 This method controls collision, hitboxes, and constrains* the object to stay within bounds of the gameworld.
 Runs constrainToWorld() and updateHitbox()